1939 Buffalo Bulls football team

 The 1939 Buffalo Bulls football team was an American football team that represented the University of Buffalo as an independent during the 1939 college football season.
 In its fourth season under head coach Jim Peele, the team compiled a 0–7 record.
 The team played its home games at Rotary Field in Buffalo, New York.

+Buffalo was ranked at No. 529 in the final Litkenhous Ratings for 1939.